 To understand what to look for in an audiologist, you first need to understand what an audiologist really is.

 What is an audiologist?

-Audiologists in Australia have at least a Master’s degree in Audiology or if they trained overseas, like I did, they need to write and pass a comprehensive equivalency examination in order to register with a recognised professional body, such as Audiology Australia.
+Audiologists in Australia have at least a Master’s degree in Audiology or if they trained overseas, as I did, they need to write and pass a comprehensive equivalency examination in order to register with a recognised professional body, such as Audiology Australia.

 Audiologists are not just trained in hearing aids.
-Their scope of practice is very wide and covers a range of skills including diagnostic hearing assessments, balance assessments, newborn hearing screening and assessments, middle ear assessments, intra-operative hearing monitoring, tinnitus management, hyperacusis specialist, cerumen removal, hearing loss prevention, hearing aid wholesale, cochlear implant assessments and mapping, clinical research, electrophysiological hearing assessments, hearing aid fittings, hearing rehabilitation, hearing therapy, paediatric hearing care and more.
+Their scope of practice is very wide and covers a range of skills including diagnostic hearing assessments, balance assessments, newborn hearing screening and assessments, middle ear assessments, intra-operative hearing monitoring, tinnitus management, hyperacusis specialist, cerumen removal, hearing loss prevention, hearing aid manufacturing, cochlear implant assessments and mapping, clinical research, electrophysiological hearing assessments, hearing aid fittings, hearing rehabilitation, hearing therapy, paediatric hearing care and more.

-As you can see, an audiologist has very wide range of knowledge and opportunities for clinical practice.
+As you can see, an audiologist has a very wide range of knowledge and opportunities for clinical practice.
 The problem is that it is highly unlikely that they can be a master of all these areas of practice.
-Some clinical settings do require the clinician to be a jack-of-all-trades, but what you are should really be looking for is a specialist in the area of importance to you.
+Some clinical settings do require the clinician to be a jack-of-all-trades, but what you should really be looking for is a specialist in the area of importance to you.

 Even then there are factors that would make one audiologist more suitable to your needs than another.